thanhnguyen-aws/verify-rust-std/doc/src/challenges/0020-str-pattern-pt1.md

 ## Motivation

-String and str types are widely used in Rust programs.
-Verifying Rust String and str functions in Rust standard library is important in ensuring the safety of these programs.
+String and `str` types are widely used in Rust programs, so it is important that their associated functions do not cause undefined behavior.

 ## Description